Search For Alien Life: Breakthrough Listen Launches Massive Survey Of The Milky Way

 — Breakthrough (@brkthroughprize) May 8, 2018

-This is “one of the most comprehensive SETI (search for extraterrestrial intelligence) experiments carried out to date,” notes Breakthrough Initiatives, as each of the receiver’s 13 beams will be scanning more than 100 million radio channels to gather almost 100 petabytes of data from deep space.
+This is “one of the most comprehensive SETI (Search for Extraterrestrial Intelligence) experiments carried out to date,” notes Breakthrough Initiatives, as each of the receiver’s 13 beams will be scanning more than 100 million radio channels to gather almost 100 petabytes of data from deep space.

 “With these new capabilities, we are scanning our galaxy in unprecedented detail,” said Danny Price, Parkes project scientist with the Breakthrough Listen survey at UC Berkeley.